10 Best Things To Do In Honolulu When It Rains

 Location: 2777 Kalākaua Ave, Honolulu, HI 96815

-Hours Open: Everyday from 9am-5pm
+Hours Open: Every day from 9am-5pm

 A great way to keep everyone of all ages happy is to take a trip to the aquarium within the Waikiki area.
-Built in 1904, the aquarium is one of the oldest in the United States and boasts 13 display areas that features nearly 4,000 different marine species.
+Built in 1904, the aquarium is one of the oldest in the United States and boasts 13 display areas that feature nearly 4,000 different marine species.

 8) Take a Hawaiian Cooking Class